Relational Infrastructure

 • Knock on every door with a paper invite; a flyer handed over in person beats any group text

-• Make it potluck and bring-your-own-chair so nobody is hosting alone
+• Make it potluck and bring-your-own-chair so nobody is hosting alone or paying for everyone

 • Plan one name-learning move, even if it's just name tags